-The Agency's interpretation of its "economic harm" waiver authority is most fully explored in a 2008 decision denying a waiver request submitted by the State of Texas.16 This interpretation was reaffirmed in the Agency's 2012 decision denying waiver requests that were submitted by several states.17 EPA has generally interpreted the statutory prerequisite that "implementation of the requirement would severely harm the economy or environment of a State, a region, or the United States" as limiting its waiver authority to situations when "implementation of the RFS program itself" causes the severe economic harm,18 rather than situations where implementation of the Program would significantly contribute to severe economic harm.
-The economic harm that would result upon the fuels market reaching the blend wall would be directly caused by the RFS.
+interpretation was reaffirmed in the Agency's 2012 decision denying waiver requests that were submitted by several states.
+14 EPA has generally interpreted the statutory prerequisite that "implementation of the requirement would severely harm the economy or environment of a State, a region, or the United States" as limiting its waiver authority to situations when "implementation of the RFS program itself" causes the severe economic harm, rather than situations where implementation of the program would significantly contribute to severe economic harm.
+15 The economic harm that would result upon the fuels market reaching the blend wall would be directly caused by the RFS.
 Unlike previous waiver requests that have been predicated upon intervening economic factors (e.g., droughts), the blend wall is an artificial dilemma that emanates solely from the RFS.